Guest post by Reece Tomlinson – CEO of cosmetic treatment innovators Uvence

 Launching an online product or service has been one of the major themes of lockdown for businesses forced to close during this period.
 While this has shown how quickly a firm can pivot when it needs to, there are of course some sectors where this is not possible.
 This is exactly what we have found at Uvence.

 There’s no way to make a cosmetic treatment such as ours available virtually and without a doctor to administer the treatment in person it could be performed improperly meaning that we had to find a way to make it safe.
 Perspex screens, facemasks, visors and separate waiting rooms have allowed us to create an environment that is safer than visiting a local supermarket for the patient.
 Erring on the side of caution in this case is probably the right side of the line to tread at this point.
+Then have you ever used a virtual office?
+You can use a service like this Glasgow virtual office and so list that Glasgow address on your web site which keeps your personal address private.

 Remain calm and communicate